 Canvas provides various features and built-in supports that allow teachers to design and differentiate instruction in order to provide personalized learning experiences for students.
 Through Canvas, teachers have the ability to design and implement a variety of formative and summative assessments, integrate various intervention strategies, extend due dates, create learning pathways that can accommodate individual student needs.

-To earn this 0.25 credit microcredential you will submit one type of evidence from the list of options to demonstrate your effective use of Canvas tools to differentiate instruction for learners.
+To earn this 0.5 credit microcredential you will submit two types of evidence from the list of options to demonstrate your effective use of Canvas tools to differentiate instruction for learners.
 You will also complete a short written or video reflective analysis.
 Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 Educators completing this microcredential will demonstrate their understanding of how to create personalized learning experiences and/or differentiate instruction for students using the various Canvas features and supports.

 Mastery Paths : A built-in Canvas feature that allows teachers to create learning pathways for students based on student performance and/or student choice.